Many thanks to Libby Hadzima Perkins for her assistance with this article.

 You and your co-founders have begun exploring a new business idea.
 You plan to incorporate, build out a team and raise capital in the future.
 However, before incorporating you decide to divide ownership in the future company between the founders.
 You and your co-founders get together and draft a short founders’ agreement electing to divide the future company among the three founders by 40%, 40% and 20%.
-When the company incorporates several months later, you do not re-address the issue of ownership, as you feel you have already addressed it via the prior agreement.
+When the company incorporates several months later, you do not re-address the issue of ownership, as you feel you have already dealt with it via the prior agreement.

 This article offers a cautionary tale on the legal and business importance of addressing and documenting founder ownership interests upon incorporation.

-Contracts are generally enforceable when entered into by consenting parties.
-So while the founders’ agreement may be enforceable with respect to ownership percentages once the company is incorporated, this relatively simple ownership agreement creates a host of other challenges for the newly-formed company.
+While the founders’ agreement may be enforceable with respect to ownership percentages once the company is incorporated, this relatively simple ownership agreement creates a host of other challenges for the newly-formed company.

 Risk Management in a Downside Scenario